PaloAltoNetworks/prisma-access-skillets/README.md

     * Licensing
     * Content and Software Updates
     * Prisma Access Plug-in installation

+> Panorama is upgraded to version 9.0.7

+> Cloudservice plugin 1.5.0 is installed

 #### Step 2.1 - Verify the Cloud Plugin using the One Time Password (OTP)